stulyproject/anode/README.md

 - **anode-react (Bindings):** Provides the `World` canvas, `AnodeProvider`, and hooks for spatial queries (`useVisibleNodes`), socket management (`useEntitySockets`), and data subscription (`useSocketValue`).

+### Contributing

+We welcome contributions of all kinds!
+If you're interested in building bindings for other frameworks (like Vue, Svelte, or Solid), or if you want to improve the core engine, please feel free to open a PR.

+- **Framework Bindings:** If you want to contribute a binding for a framework other than React, please follow the architecture of `anode-react` as a reference.
+Use the headless `Context` and its subscription system to stay in sync with the engine.
+- **Bug Fixes & Features:** Check the `ROADMAP.md` for inspiration or report issues you've encountered.

 ### License